 I’ve tried a few different ways to organize all the props for Nursery Singing Time, and most weren’t great.
 I started with a large ziploc bag, that was always ripping at the side seam by the zipper.
 It was also difficult to easily grab the props.
 Next, I moved to a clear plastic tote.
 Again, there wasn’t any organizational pockets to keep things separate so it took some time getting to each prop.

 I finally found something that I love to use for Nursery Singing Time for holding all my props!
 I got mine from Thirty-One Gifts, but I’m sure you could scope around to find similar options in stores.
+It’s called the “Double Duty Caddy” if you’re going to try to hunt it down.
+I found one on Amazon, that will save you the separate shipping if you have Prime!
 The key for me was two large divided main pockets and then side 4 side cubbies on each end.

 I use the side pockets for my printed and laminated props – like the temple cards, frogs, and stars.
 I used to use a printable bumblebees as well, before I found those irresistibly cute finger puppets and made the switch.